Aaron-J-Harrison/pdsnd_github/README.md

 Python US Bikeshare Project
 Replace the Project Title

-A program to interactively analyse US bikeshare data Describe what your project is about and what it does
+This program interactively analyses bikeshare data based on the user input. the program can analyse the most popular destinations, characteristics of the riders and popular times of travel.

 Data from Chicago, New York City and Washington was used in this project Include the files used